getodk/collect/README.md

 ## Using APIs for local development

 To run functionality that makes API calls from your debug-signed builds, you may need to get an API key or otherwise authorize your app.
+The API keys included in the source code are the ones used for releases and they only work with release builds signed with the release keys.

 **Google Drive and Sheets APIs** - Follow the instructions in the "Generate the signing certificate fingerprint and register your application" section from [here](https://developers.google.com/drive/android/auth).
 Enable the Google Drive API [here](https://console.developers.google.com/apis/api/drive/).
 Enable the Google Sheets API [here](https://console.developers.google.com/apis/api/sheets.googleapis.com).

-**Google Maps API** - Follow the instructions [here](https://developers.google.com/maps/documentation/android-api/signup) and paste your key in the `AndroidManifest` as the value for `com.google.android.geo.API_KEY`.
+**Google Maps API** - Getting a Google Maps API key now requires providing a credit card number.
+As of October 2018, there is some free API usage provided and the card will not be charged without explicit user approval.
+You should carefully read the terms before providing a credit card number.
+Once you have created a billing account, follow the instructions [here](https://developers.google.com/maps/documentation/android-api/signup) and paste your key in the `AndroidManifest` as the value for `com.google.android.geo.API_KEY`.
 Please be sure not to commit your personal API key to a branch that you will submit a pull request for.

 ## Debugging JavaRosa